Colorado National Monument, CO

 Since we had never visited the Grand Junction area, and that was on our route to Moab, UT, we decided to explore the area.
 We discovered right away that the Colorado National Monument was something that looked beautiful and it was easy to access.
 So our first stop on the way to Utah was established.
 And before I forget to mention it, it was cold that morning - so if you visit here, bring warm clothing!

-- It is located is in the northeast area of the vast Colorado Plateau which is a landmass that covers the Four Corners region of the United States Southwest.
+- Colorado National Monument is located is in the northeast area of the vast Colorado Plateau which is a landmass that covers the Four Corners region of the United States Southwest.
 The Colorado Plateau has the greatest concentration of U.S. National Park Service units in the country outside of Washington D.C. including the Grand Canyon, Arches National Park, Capitol Reef, Mesa Verde, Bears Ears, and more.

 - John Otto mounted a one-man campaign to have his "backyard" declared a national park.
 That designation came in 1911, with Otto as its first superintendent.
 Otto famously wrote, "I came here last year and found these canyons, and they felt like the heart of the world to me.
 I'm going to stay and promote this place because it should be a national park."

-- The Monument boasts canyons as deep as 500 feet and rock monoliths as tall as 450 feet.
+- The Colorado National Monument boasts canyons as deep as 500 feet and rock monoliths as tall as 450 feet.

 - Construction of Rim Rock Drive began in the 1930s by the Civilian Conservation Corps and was completed in the '50s.